 These guidelines are minimum requirements only and any employer is free to provide additional precautions or increased restrictions.
-These guidelines are based on the best-known public health practices at the time of Phase II of the State's reopening, and the documentation upon which these guidelines are based can and does change frequently.
-The Responsible Parties - as defined below - are accountable for adhering to all local, state, and federal requirements relative to retail rental, repair, and cleaning business activities.
+These guidelines are based on the best-known public health practices at the time of issuance, and the documentation upon which these guidelines are based can and does change frequently.
+The Responsible Parties - as defined below - are accountable for adhering to all local, state and federal requirements relative to retail business activities.
 The Responsible Parties are also accountable for staying current with any updates to these requirements, as well as incorporating same into any retail business activities and/or Site Safety Plan.